AIARTSJTU/Calpackage/README.md

 # Calpackage
- Calculation package for LPIPS, PSNR, SSIM_value
+ (PYTORCH BASE)Calculation package for LPIPS, PSNR, SSIM_value

 # Quick start
 Run `pip install lpips`.
 The following Python code is all you need.